-In 2017 Manual Labours are in residence at Nottingham Contemporary.
+From 2016-18 Manual Labours were in residence at Nottingham Contemporary.

 The Building as a Body is a project between Manual Labours (Sophie Hope and Jenny Richards) and the staff at Nottingham Contemporary.